 By Brad Brewer

-By PSIT Staff
+By Law and Order Staff

-(This article was originally published in Law and Order Sep 2011)
+(This article was originally published in Police Fleet Manager May/Jun 2013)

 By Jennifer Gavigan

-(This article was originally published in Law and Order Jul 2011)
+(This article was originally published in Law and Order Feb 2012)